software-students-fall2023/3-python-package-exercise-liatha3/README.md

 "BaPy" is a whimsical Python package designed to make coding concepts more accessible and fun for young children and beginners.
 This package replaces traditional functions and built-in class names with playful and nonsensical baby words, creating an entertaining and imaginative way to introduce coding principles to very young learners.

-Key Feature of PeePy:
+Key Feature of BaPy:

-Nonsensical Naming: PeePy replaces standard Python function and class names with baby words and playful terms.
+Nonsensical Naming: BaPy replaces standard Python function and class names with baby words and playful terms.
 For example, it might rename "print" to "puhoo" and "if" to "fuh."

 ## Clear Instructions and Code Examples